toebeann/BepInEx.SubnauticaZero/README.md

 -   [Tobey.Subnautica.ConfigHandler](https://github.com/toebeann/Tobey.Subnautica.ConfigHandler), a configurable BepInEx patcher to automatically take care of BepInEx configuration for QModManager compatibility,
 -   [Tobey.UnityAudio](https://github.com/toebeann/Tobey.UnityAudio), a configurable BepInEx patcher to automatically add Unity audio support when mods need it,
--   [Tobey.PluginDoctor](https://github.com/toebeann/Tobey.PluginDoctor), a BepInEx plugin & patcher combo which diagnoses and reports advice on how to handle common troubleshooting issues,
+-   [Tobey.PluginDoctor](https://github.com/toebeann/Tobey.PluginDoctor), a BepInEx plugin & patcher combo which diagnoses and reports advice on how to handle common problems with BepInEx 5 plugins,
 -   [Tobey.FileTree](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues, and
 -   [Tobey.BZMacProcessFix](https://github.com/toebeann/Tobey.BZMacProcessFix), a BepInEx patcher which allows BepInEx plugins with the process filter `SubnauticaZero` to load on macOS - it is finally possible for macOS users to run QModManager!